whosmatt/pwm-fan-cm3588-docker/README.md

 Might work on other RK3588 SBC also (like Orange PI 5+).

+### Disclaimer
+Usage of this software is purely at your own risk.
+I am just sharing what I developed for myself and use at home.

 ### Features:
 1. Runs as background service
 2. Changes fan speed as per the temperature (configurable).